Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 ### Debug worker profiles

-When an invalid worker profile is provided, the kubelet assigned to use it may fail to start.
-If nodes appear in the `NotReady` state after applying a worker profile, it is likely due to an incorrect worker profile configuration.
+If an invalid worker profile is provided, the kubelet assigned to use the profile may fail to start.
+If a node takes on the `NotReady` state following the application of a worker profile, it is likely due to an incorrect worker profile configuration.

-To debug your worker profile:
+To debug a worker profile:

 1. SSH into the corresponding `NotReady` node.
-2. Check the logs of k0sworker system service `journalctl -u k0sworker`.
+2. Check the logs of k0sworker system service `journalctl -u k0sworker` for errors.
 3. If the worker node does not show any errors, SSH into a manager node.
-4. Check the logs of the k0scontroller system service `journalctl -u k0scontroller`.
+4. Check the logs of the k0scontroller system service `journalctl -u k0scontroller` for errors.
 5. Repeat the process for every manager node until you find kubelet or worker profile-related errors.